|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-OSHA's Hazardous Communications standard 1910.1200 accepts the following sources for establishing that a chemical is a known or potential (reasonably anticipated to be a) human carcinogen:
+The original 1986 and 1994 edition of OSHA's Hazardous Communication standard 1910.1200 (HCS 1994) relied on these three agencies for determining whether a chemical was a known or potential (reasonably anticipated to be a) human carcinogen:

 According to NIOSH's Publication No. 2010-145 (May 2010), past estimates that about 4% of cancer deaths in the U.S. are caused by occupational exposures have underestimated the actual rate.
 For example, exposures to carcinogens in the workplace may not result in cancer until 15-40 years later.

-According to the U.S. OSHA Hazard Communication Standard, 1910.1200(d)(5)(ii), any mixture that has not been tested for carcinogenic properties is considered to be carcinogenic if it contains 0.1% or more of a carcinogenic substance:
+According to the U.S. Section A.6.3 of Appendix A to HCS 2012, any mixture that has not been tested for carcinogenic properties is considered to be carcinogenic if it contains 0.1% or more of a carcinogenic substance.

 Use extreme caution when working with carcinogenic (or potentially carcinogenic) materials in the workplace.
 Be sure to use all proper personal protective equipment (PPE) and to minimize your exposure.
 Find alternative procedures or materials if possible; while these may cost a little more in up-front costs, the long term savings in disposal costs, litigation etc. usually more than make up for such an expense.
 Proper engineering controls and adminstrative controls are definitely required when working with carcinogens or potential carcinogens!

 Get your bloodborne pathogen safety materials from Safety Emporium.